 Total (6 cr.)

-Students who wish to sit for the Indiana CPA exam must meet these requirements.
-Consultation with the director is strongly advised to ensure meeting these requirements.
+Students who wish to sit for the Indiana CPA exam may be required to take additional courses to meet the state requirements.
+Consultation with the advisor is strongly advised to ensure meeting these requirements.

 Creating Tomorrow's Leaders Today